Lever Tissue Press

 Our Price : $0.00

 The Lever Tissue Press prepares tissue as an initial mincing step preceeding mechanical homogenization (cell disruption) or preceeding single cells isolation from solid tissue by digestion of extracellular connective matrix with proteolytic enzyme.
 The press eliminates tedious chopping of tissue into little pieces with a scissors or scalpel and produces much smaller tissue pieces.
 Unlike many other tissue dispersion/blending devices, no buffer is added in its operation.

 1) Retract the piston of the Lever Tissue Press from its stainless steel "can".
-Add 1 to 10 g of fresh tissue into the cavity of the "can" and swing the piston back into position.
+Add 1 to 10 g of fresh tissue into the cavity of the "can" and insert the piston back into position.

-2) Grip the two levers and force the piston down the can.
-Scrape the dispersed tissue protruding from the bottom of the can with a single edge razor blade or scapel.
+2) Gripping the two levers, force the piston down the can.
+Scrape the dispersed tissue protruding from the bottom of the can with a knife or scapel.
 Depending on the amount of connective or fibrous tissue present in the sample, the yield of dispersed tissue will vary from 20-95%.